Vietnam, Laos & Thailand | Hanoi to Chiang Mai | Adult Only

 Fantastically rich in culture, history, and tantalizing foods, this itinerary is chock full of learning, exploration, and discovery.
 Street foods and French-inspired delicacies, surprising tribal traditions, local weaving and crafts, boating on exotic rivers, ancient temples and modern museums, agricultural histories, the detritus of wars both colonial and Cold War, jungle wildlife and cloud forests, a mélange of fabulous waterfalls, riotous markets, and surprises quite literally at every turn await you.

 This eye-opening, 15-day itinerary is chock full of learning, exploration, and discovery.
 This journey will awe you with hiking, biking, boating, and adventures within three exotic Asian nations: Laos, Thailand, and Vietnam.
 You’ll explore the fantastically rich culture, history, people and foods, as we take you from street foods to French delicacies, ancient temples to modern museums, the ruins of warfare colonial to Cold War, jungle wildlife to cloud forests, fabulous waterfalls to riotous markets, agricultural legacies to exotic river excursions.
 You’ll be immersed in diverse cultures within these three nations and their various peoples, including two tribes that actually originated in China and Burma.
 You’ll absorb many elements of their diverse cultures, including exposure to some surprising tribal traditions, learning how they make local handicrafts, visits to mosques and temples, and – of course – taste fantastic local foods and spirits.

-- Meet the ethnic Red Dao women, who wear some of the most colorful and diverse costumes of all Vietnam’s ethnic groups and are famous for herbal bath, local medicine and embroidery
+- Meet the ethnic Red Dao women, who wear some of the most colorful and diverse dress of all Vietnam’s ethnic groups and are famous for herbal bath, local medicine and embroidery

 - Explore small side streets, back alleys and temples of the historic and charming World Heritage Town of Luang Prabang